alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-ruling-on-believing-awliya-as-means-of-healing-from-illnesses.md

 note: true
 locale: en
 lang: en
-excerpt: "What are the rulings on the following: Using the pious people as a means of healing from illnesses, visiting graves, vowing to make sacrifices to the dead"
+summary: "What are the rulings on the following: Using the pious people as a means of healing from illnesses, visiting graves, vowing to make sacrifices to the dead"
 ---

 ### Question: